oggtt/cpp-supabase_insert/README.md

 Note: This SDK is distributed as source code only.
 It does not include or redistribute any third-party binaries.

-How to USE
+✒️How to USE

 STEP1: The cpp file and hpp file is already in your current directory.
 The cacert.pem is needed in the same directory.
+At this time, Curl and JSON Libraries are already installed.

 STEP2: In command prompt, you command this...